STEP 1: BOTFATHER

 Step 1: Register Your Bot with BotFather

 Open Telegram and search for @BotFather.
 Start a conversation and send /newbot.
-BotFather will ask for a display name (e.g., "My Support Bot") and a username (must end in "bot", e.g., "mysupport_bot").
+BotFather will ask for a display name (e.g., "My Support Bot") and a username (which must end in "bot", e.g., "mysupport_bot").

 Step 2: Set Up Your Bot Backend